deepomicslab/DeepHost/README.md

 python DeepHost.py Phage_genomes.fasta --out Output_name.txt --rank species
 ```
 + Phage\_genomes.fasta contains phage genome sequences in fasta format.
 DeepHost supports both single genome and multiple genomes in one file.
-+ The input of -o is the filename of the output file, and the default filename is DeepHost\_output.txt.
++ The input of --out is the filename of the output file, and the default filename is DeepHost\_output.txt.
-+ The input of -r is the taxonomic rank of predictions, which accepts genus and species (default).
++ The input of --rank is the taxonomic rank of predictions, which accepts genus and species (default).
 + The input of --thread is the number of worker processes to use for genome encoding (default:1).

 For example: